- Social Initiatives

 Promoting Social Contribution Activities

-Based on its business philosophy of “contributing to the culture, benefits, and welfare of people throughout the world,” Sharp contributes to regional advancement as a member of the communities where it does business.
-To help foster a relationship of mutual prosperity with communities, Sharp employees take the initiative in carrying out voluntary and ongoing social contribution activities centered on the environment, education, and social welfare.
+Based on its business philosophy of “contributing to the culture, benefits, and welfare of people throughout the world,” Sharp is working to address local social issues as a member of the communities where it does business.
+In order to continue fostering relationships of mutual prosperity with communities, Sharp employees take the initiative in carrying out voluntary and ongoing activities centered on the environment, education, and social welfare.

 Environmental Conservation Activities